-Swiss-born racer Simona de Silvestro becomes the first full-time female driver in the Supercars era, joining the grid with Nissan Motorsport this year.
+Swiss-born racer Simona De Silvestro became the first full-time female driver in the Supercars era in 2017 when she joined Nissan Motorsport.

-The Swiss racer is passionate about encouraging women in motorsport, whether it be behind the wheel or in the pit lane.
+Having also tested with the Sauber Formula 1 team in 2014, De Silvestro is passionate about about encouraging women in motorsport, whether behind the wheel or in pitlane.